 What are NOS based qualifications?

-Awarding Organisations provide learners with qualification certificates and keep all the information in relation to registered training and assessment centres that provide the qualifications.
+Awarding Organisations provide learners with qualification certificates and keep all the information in relation to the registered training and assessment centres that provide the qualifications.
 For more information on the Awarding Organisations visit http://register.ofqual.gov.uk/Organisation/Browse

 How are NOS developed?